nwartell/framework/README.md

 ## Features
 - MVC Architecture
 - Automatic and manual routing for controllers
-- Manual routing for middleware
+- Manual routing option for middleware and controllers
 - Page templating with buffered output
 - Independent REST API for database operations
 - Supports environment variables for sensitive credentials